(All fields required)

 FOR MORE INFORMATION, PLEASE CALL OUR PROGRAM MANAGER, Sharon Flynn-Nelson, at 513-803-NDEC (6332).

-The HI NDC offers specialized neurodevelopmental care to children and adolescents with a history of heart disease.
+The NDEC offers specialized neurodevelopmental care to children and adolescents with a history of heart disease.
 This clinic is unique for many reasons.
 Most importantly, you and your child will have access to ongoing neurodevelopmental care as your child grows and develops over time.
 Our multidisciplinary team provides a comprehensive neurodevelopmental evaluation for infants, toddlers, children and adolescents and provides families with the appropriate surveillance, screening, evaluation, and treatment resources needed to ensure the best outcome possible for your child.

 Your child’s team of experts will include: